Maddily/Landing-Page/README.md

 # Landing Page

-This is the landing page of a beauty shop website.
+This is the landing page of a website.

 ## Languages